Schinzel/aws-utils/README.md

 ## Migration Guide (v1.x to v2.0)

 Version 2.0 completely removes AWS SDK v1 dependencies.
-The main breaking change is the Region enum:
+The only breaking change is the Region enum:

 **Before (v1.x):**
 ```java